veracode-research/svrwb-fuzz-benchmark-suite/README.md

 (see some twitter discussions with S. Heelan and B. Falk around 9/24/19, for example) and this can be one of them.
 As for this suite, there is no notion of the types of bugs one should (?) find with this, just that they are bugs from some popular and some less than popular OSS...
 I digress.
+This was pushed out a bit prematurely mostly in part due to the timing of the discussions (mentioned above).
+There are apps still being added and perhaps will be that way forever?
+Comments, criticisms, and help are all welcomed.

 ...